johnlauer/widget-luaeditor/README.md

 # com-chilipeppr-widget-luaeditor
-Edit and run Lua code with a multi-file editor.
+John1 - Edit and run Lua code with a multi-file editor.
 Save locally or upload/run remotely on the Lua device.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Lua Editor
+## ChiliPeppr Widget / Lua Editor for John1

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does